Covid-19: FAQ for students

 Can I go on holiday abroad?

-JYou can go on holiday abroad.
-For a large number of countries the travel advice has been relaxed.
-The travel advice for these countries has been changed from ‘orange’ (holiday not recommended) to ‘yellow’ (holiday trips are possible, there are still risks).
+You can go on holiday abroad.
+Only travel to ‘yellow’ coded countries (holiday trips are possible, there are still risks).
 As a result of regional outbreaks, the travel advice for certain areas may be tightened again.
 It is then strongly advised to go into home quarantine for 10 days.
 In that case, contact your department.

 Buildings and Facilities